 In a market saturated with companies offering essentially the same apps and services, the tides could be tipped in your favor if you opt for the proper design techniques.

-The success or failure of developing the vast majority of technological goods hinges on selecting the appropriate design process.
+The success or failure of developing the vast majority of technological goods hinges on selecting the appropriate design process and in some cases - right web design software.
 Therefore, the product designer should consider the methods' goals, conditions, and use cases before making final decisions.
 But first, it's essential to learn several design techniques', advantages, and disadvantages.

 Design methodologies – to the next step